Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf.md

 ## 7 Core Concepts
 * The definition of enterprise
+    - Highest level of description for an organization
+    - The main goal - is to find your Scope, to get where the scope is before you start.
+The worst - do the job for departments which never ever will read your documents
 * BDAT.
 The Architecture Domains
 * ADM.
 The Architecture Development Method
 * Deliverables, Artifacts, and Building blocks